nguyenmp/docs-v2/content/influxdb/v2.0/reference/rc1-upgrade-guide.md

 There’s no direct migration of raw storage files, but it’s straightforward to use the command line to export and then re-import your data.
 You can dump the raw Flux result using the `influx query` command.
-For the time range, you can just pick something before your bucket’s retention period, or something a really long time ago if you have an unlimited retention period.
+For the time range, pick a time before your bucket’s retention period, or something a really long time ago if you have an unlimited retention period.

 ```sh
 influx query -c influx_old \